lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Using system resolv.conf files

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`installing-k3s`).
+   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Installing K3s`).

 2. If your system's DNS configuration will not work with CoreDNS, or if :program:`install-lockss` was invoked with the ``--force-dns-prompt`` option, you will receive the following prompt:

    :guilabel:`IP address(es) of DNS resolvers, separated by ';'`

    Enter a semicolon-separated list of DNS server IP addresses that are *not* loopback addresses.
-A suggested value will be offered to you in square brackets, consisting of non-loopback addresses collected from your machine's DNS configuration; you can simply hit :kbd:`Enter` to accept the suggested value.
-(If :program:`install-lockss` was invoked with the ``--assume-yes`` option, the suggested value is automatically accepted witout the prompt.)
+A suggested value will be offered to you in square brackets, consisting of non-loopback IP addresses collected from your machine's DNS configuration; you can simply hit :kbd:`Enter` to accept the suggested value.

+   *  If :program:`install-lockss` was invoked with the ``--assume-yes`` option, the suggested value is automatically accepted witout the prompt.

 3. If the creation of the CoreDNS configuration file fails, you will see error messages similar to these: